sandeepmvn/CrudOperationUsingAsp.NETCore/README.md

       a.
 This database provider allows Entity Framework Core to be used with Microsoft SQL Server (including Azure SQL Database).

+ # DbContext Class
+ 1. A DbContext instance represents a session with the database and can be used to query and save instances of your entities.

+ 2. DbContext must have an instance of DbContextOptions in order to perform any work.
+The DbContextOptions instance carries configuration information such as:

+       1. Dataprovider
+       2. ConnectionString

+  3. Example with initializing at constructor level

+            public class SomeDbContext : DbContext
+            {
+            public BloggingContext(DbContextOptions<SomeDbContext> options)
+                : base(options)
+            { }

+            public DbSet<Employee> Employees { get; set; }
+             }

+ 4. Example with initializing at method level instead of constructor level

+         protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
+         {
+             if(!optionBuilder ,IsConfigured)
+              {
+                 //initializing.......
+             }
+         }

  # Creating and configuring a model

  1. Entity Framework uses a set of conventions to build a model based on the shape of your entity classes.
 You can specify additional configuration to supplement and/or override what was discovered by convention.